 I’ve been researching Minecraft mods that add realistic, or at least improved, world generation.
 There aren’t that many.
-Because Minecraft world gen is a bugger.
+Because Minecraft world gen is difficult to mod, to say the least.
 I’m particularly interested in mods that offer more than just new biomes.
-I’m not looking just for new biomes, but rather for mods that change the way terrain is generated add significant blocks based on real geology, or improve where biome types occur.
+I’m looking for mods that change the way terrain is generated, add significant blocks based on real geology, or improve where biome types occur.

 - New Dawn

 Click on the mod title below to go the mod’s download page.

 The pitch: “BetterGeo is a mod with more geology for Minecraft!
 We have increased the geological content and also made it appear more like reality by adding rock types, minerals, metals, gemstones and exciting areas of application for the new materials!
 Geological features like stratigraphy, veins and pipes are also introduced in BetterGeo.
 As of 2.0 new realistic soils are added which replace dirt.
 The block hardness varies and the blocks are therefore mined with different difficulty.
 We have used Moh’s scale of mineral hardness as a reference for the relative hardness of our new blocks.
 The new smeltery also requires different amount of heat relative to the metal’s melting point.”

 My take: I haven’t played this mod for more than a few minutes, but it seems really cool.
 The mod adds many different kinds of rock from all the major categories (igneous, metamorphic, and sedimentary), and they all spawn in realistic situations based on Earth geography.
 Diamonds spawn in kimberlite “pipes,” or vertical stone formations.
 Pumice, an airy volcanic rock, floats on water.
 As far as I can tell, BetterGeo doesn’t change the terrain generation at all—just the types and locations of stone.
 My only complaint in my brief time on this mod is that some of the textures are pretty ugly and don’t really match each other.
 This mod warrants more play time.